Edmund Leach (British Army officer)

 Major-General Sir Edmund Leach KCB (28 November 1836 – 7 August 1923) was a British army officer.

 Early life

 Edmund Leach was born at Robeston Wathen, Pembrokeshire, Wales, on 28 November 1836, and educated at Sandhurst.

 Career

-He started as an Ensign in the 50th Foot, and rose to become a Major-General.
-He was Colonel of the Queen's Own Royal West Kent Regiment from 1904-21.
+He started as an ensign in the 50th (Queen's Own) Regiment of Foot, and rose to become a major-general.
+He was raised to lieutenant-colonel in November 1883 and commanded a battalion of the regiment and was colonel of the Queen's Own (Royal West Kent Regiment) from 1904–1921.
 He was appointed KCB in the 1907 Birthday Honours.

-He served in the Crimea and the New Zealand Wars (1863-1866).
-He was awarded the New Zealand medal.
+He served in the Crimea and the New Zealand Wars (1863–1866).
+He was awarded the New Zealand War Medal.

 Personal life

 He married Frances Elizabeth Ince at St. Saviour's, Chelsea on 29 April 1869 and had two sons: